qclaogui/codelab-monitoring/docker-compose/monolithic-mode/metrics/README.md

 That's it.

-Once all containers are up and running you can search for traces in Grafana.
+Once all containers are up and running you can search for metrics in Grafana.

 Navigate to [http://localhost:3000/explore](http://localhost:3000/explore) and select the search tab.